 1. Grouping (Формування учнівських груп).

 Teacher: Dear children!
 We are glad to meet you at our Language Summer camp on its seventh day of work – Young & Talented Day!
 You’ll work with the teachers of school number four.
-Today well have a smart game – quest “Talents Hunting”.
+Today we’ll have a smart game – quest “Talents Hunting”.
 Our aim is to share our experience in developing lingua-social-cultural competence, to widen your outlook, to encourage you to speak and discover your talents.

 Golda Meir once said, “Trust yourself.
 Create the kind of self that you’ll be happy to live with all your life.
 Make the most of yourself by fanning the tiny, inner sparks of possibility into flames of achievements.”